 If you're experiencing foot pain, you might be wondering if you need to invest in a pair of custom orthotics.
 You may have even already seen a podiatrist who has recommended you be fitted for them.
 But the expensive of custom made orthotics can be a hurdle for lots of people, especially since insurance may not cover them.
 That might leave you asking yourself, "Do I really need custom orthotics?"
 Let's find out.

 Orthotic inserts are foot supports worn inside the shoe that provide more comfort and stability than the factory inserts that come in footwear.
 Scientific research has shown again and again that both over-the-counter and custom molded orthotics, or orthopedic insoles, are effective in treating lower-extremity injuries and pain.
 Insoles can also help correct biomechanical irregularities in your feet, and solve many foot issues like fallen arches and plantar fasciitis.

 Sports podiatrist and Doctor of Podiatric Medicine (DPM) Richard Braver considers orthotics a “cure-all” for many lower-body injuries and pain.
 According to Braver, “orthotics can prevent and cure a problem by reducing and eliminating the stress that caused it.”
 Clearly, orthotics are important additions to our shoes.
 But what are custom orthotics?

 There are two types of orthotics: over-the-counter and custom-made orthopedic insoles (also called custom molded orthotics).
-What are the differences between the two?

 In fact, Dr. Braver believes that for most people, orthopedic or custom-made orthotics should be a last option.
 Think of it this way.
 If you have a headache, you rest, take an anti-inflammatory, and drink water.
 You probably don’t immediately rush off to get an MRI.
 It’s the same with orthotics.
 With prices from $300 to $500, prescription insoles are not necessarily the best option for everyone.